-How to make an easy DIY Spring wreath with beautiful lilacs for your front door.
+How to make an easy DIY Spring wreath for the front door with faux lilacs.

 I'm joining in with a group of my blogger friends this week for a Spring Ideas Tour.
 They'll be sharing everything Spring from mantels to recipes to DIY's so make sure you check out all of the beautiful inspiration at the bottom of the post.
 And don't forget to PIN this post!

-So, with lilacs on the brain this Spring, I decided to make something for my front door to remind me of those wonderful memories.
+So, with lilacs on the brain this Spring, I decided to make DIY spring wreath for my front door to remind me of those wonderful memories.

 To begin, I sliced up the floral foam with a sharp knife and fit the pieces snuggly in the bucket.